ETH3D/dataset-pipeline/README.md

 # Building #

-Building was tested on Ubuntu 14.04 only.
+Building was tested on Ubuntu 16.04 and 18.04.
 It would be expected that later Ubuntu versions could also be used with little effort.

 The following external dependencies are required: